-Stellic is the University's Academic Audit and is a student success platform for degree planning and the degree audit.
+Stellic is the University's Academic Audit and is a student success platform for degree planning, degree, audit, and a student's educational plan.
 Stellic displays a student's progress towards completing degree requirements while highlighting double-counts and allowing for exceptions.
 While the student transcript is considered the only official record of courses taken at CMU, Stellic is used by students and academic advisors to assess graduation progress.
 Students are responsible for monitoring their own academic progress toward degree completion and should periodically review the audit.
 Students should direct any questions regarding their audit to their academic advisor.